Mrs. Patel assigns the absolute value function . She tells her students to find the vertex.

 As you can see from the graph, the vertex is not (-1, -2).
 The coordinate is -2, but the 4 inside the absolute value affects the coordinate.
 Set what is inside the absolute value equal to zero to solve for the coordinate of the vertex.

 The vertex is .
-From the previous concept, we know that the domain is all real numbers.
+We know that the domain is all real numbers.
 The range will be any number greater than and including -2.
-In this function, the “ ” term was inside the absolute value.
+In this function, the “” term was inside the absolute value.
 When this happens, it will always affect the coordinate of the vertex.

 The domain is all real numbers and the range is all reals greater than and including -5.

-2. Using the steps from Example C, the function looks like:
+Using the steps from the graphing calculator problem above, the function looks like:

 - Graph , , and on the same set of axes.
 Compare the graphs.